vrandall66/front-end-submissions-public/1901/mod-2/gametime/kayla-jacqueline.md

 * [ ] Novice - There is little or no evidence of testing in this application.
 ESLint shows 10+ complaints.
 * [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 ESLint shows 5+ complaints.
-* [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
+* [ x ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of integration testing.
 ESLint shows < 5 complaints.
 * [ ] Exceptional - Meets all requires of `Proficient`.
 In addition, the test suite makes use of mocks and stubs when appropriate.
 ESLint shows 0 complaints.

+* Nice use of spies in your round test [here](https://github.com/KaylaLawson/Jeopardy-JK/blob/master/test/Round-test.js#L79) and setup of mock data [here](https://github.com/KaylaLawson/Jeopardy-JK/blob/master/test/Round-test.js#L50-L51)

+* Probably don't need to invoke [changePlayer](https://github.com/KaylaLawson/Jeopardy-JK/blob/master/test/Game-test.js#L43-L44) twice here -- it doesn't give you any added assurance of your project working.
+Once is enough :)

+* You probably don't need to be instantiating an entire game [here](https://github.com/KaylaLawson/Jeopardy-JK/blob/master/test/Round-test.js#L55)?
+Doesn't look like you're using that game variable anywhere.

 ### JavaScript Style & OOP